This was written in 2013. My mother died, age 96, at her flat in NW London (UK) in April, 2018. I still make her food. RIP dear Mum and Dad.

 Sweet and Simple Chicken Soup

+Chicken feet are the best to make this soup.
+They make it thick, full of flavour and gelatinous – unfortunately, they are hard to find.
 Feel free to use this recipe as inspiration and to vary it as you wish.
 I like to simmer the soup longer than most recipes dictate to get depth of flavour.
 I also drain it, then chop the chicken and return it to the soup – not a traditional way to do things as most recipes suggest using the chicken for salad or some other use.
-The parsnip is essential for sweetness, a trick I learned from Toronto food writer and restaurant critic Joanne Kates.
+The parsnip is essential for sweetness.
 I like to use a free-run/organic chicken, as usual.

 The superb matzoh balls are from Bonnie Stern’s excellent cookbook “Friday Night Dinners.”
 I use chicken fat skimmed from the cooled soup instead of oil but both work.